What is blended education?

 Attack Simulator’s recommended approach is to start with online training (phishing simulations, online courses, interactive games, etc.) because this will grant your company the insights needed to decide what type of offline training suits you the best.
 The benefits of educating your employees online are numerous, especially in terms of time and money: you can accurately evaluate the status quo and organize targeted offline training for the spotted weaknesses.
 This means you will cut costs on obligatory but ineffective workshops dedicated to your entire organization.
 You will narrow offline training just to the employees who actually need it, thus increasing the efficiency of the training and the overall productivity in your company.

-The future of blended learning
+The future of blended education

 The prospects of blended learning are also promising.
-Incorporating developing technology in their teaching approach is already shaking up with enthusiasm instructors and course creators.
+Incorporating technology in their teaching approach is already shaking up with enthusiasm instructors and course creators.

 1. Virtual Reality (VR): VR creates an immersive experience that allows learners to interact with new environments while putting them in hypothetical situations that would otherwise not be possible.
 This approach grants them experience close to real life encounters.